kaanbahtiyar/kaanbahtiyar.github.io/_pages/about.md

 Research Interests
 ======

-My research focuses on advanced manufacturing systems, particularly in precision motion control, machining process control, and real-time vibration suppression.
-My MS work concentrated on vibration mitigation in milling, while my PhD research centers on precision motion control and active damping of high-performance motion delivery systems.
+My research focuses on advanced manufacturing systems and intelligent manufacturing automation, with an emphasis on precision motion control, machining process control, and real-time vibration suppression.

-* Machining process control
+* Machining process monitoring and control
-* Real-time vibration mitigation
+* Real-time vibration mitigation in precision machining
-* Precision motion control for high-performance stages
+* Precision motion control for high-performance stages and machine tools
-* Active damping of undesired vibrations
+* Active damping / active vibration control
-* System identification for manufacturing and mechatronic systems
+* System identification and data-driven modeling for mechatronic and manufacturing systems
+* Intelligent manufacturing automation and equipment-level control

 Current Position
 ======